-Therefore, if you’ve been the victim of a puppybite or a dog attack, call our Indiana law firm to arrange a no-cost consultation session at (812) 434-1936.
+Therefore, if you’ve been the victim of a dog bite or animal attack, call our law firm to arrange a no-cost consultation session at (812) 434-1936.

-Questions About Dog Bites for Personal Injury Lawsuits
+Questions About Dog Bites & Personal Injury Lawsuits

 What Happens if I’m the Victim of a Dog Bite?

-Attorneys often receive calls from puppybite victims, accident victims and other injured individuals who are unsure of how to proceed following the incident.
+Attorneys often receive calls from dog bite victims, accident victims, and other injured individuals who are unsure of how to proceed following the incident.
 It’s always wise to contact an attorney as soon as possible after the bite or attack.

-If you are the victim of a puppyattack, it’s usually best to begin by seeking out immediate medical attention.
+If you are the victim of an animal attack, it’s usually best to begin by seeking immediate medical attention.
 This is important for documenting your injuries and to reduce your risk of infection and long-term disfigurement or disability.
 Bite wounds are especially prone to infection because the dog’s teeth essentially inject bacteria into the skin, creating a puncture wound that is very likely to get infected.